timescale/docs/timescaledb/getting-started/create-hypertable.md

 ## Learn more about hypertables and chunks
-See the [Hypertable How-To](/how-to-guides/hypertables) to learn more about hypertables and best practices for configuring chunks.
-You can also learn more about why hypertables help with storing and querying time-series data through the [hypertables and chunks core concepts page][core-concepts-hypertables].
+See the [Hypertable How-To](/how-to-guides/hypertables) to learn more about about why hypertables help with storing and querying time-series data through the [hypertables and chunks core concepts page][core-concepts-hypertables].